ThemeSurgeon/launchkey-php/README.md

 * Logger - Log debug and error messages with context utilizing a PSR compliant logger.
 By default no logger is implemented.

-* API Base URL - For future use.
+* API Base URL - If you are using a premise based LaunchKey Engine or are psarticipating in a special preview test, you would specify the URL of the LaunchKey Engine API here.

 * API Request Timeout - How long the cURL client will wait for the remote API to respond before timing out.
+The default is 0 (infinite).

-* API Connect Timeout - How long the cURL client will allow for connecting the remote API before timing out.
+* API Connect Timeout - How long the cURL client will wait while connecting to the remote API before timing out.
+The default is 0 (infinite).

 ## Request a user authentication